Pursuit of Nazi collaborators: Argentina

-In 1960 Adolf Eichmann was captured by Mossad agents in Argentina and smuggled into Israel.
-Eichmann provided a location in Argentina where Josef Mengele had been but Mossad was unable to find him; by 1961 Mengele had moved to Brazil.
-In early October 1999, Nazi hunter Efraim Zuroff tracked Ustasha Dinko Šakić, the former commandant of Jasenovac concentration camp (nicknamed the "Auschwitz of the Balkans"). Šakić had lived in Argentina for more than 50 years.
-He was extradited to Croatia and sentenced by a Zagreb court to 20 years' imprisonment for his crimes.
+In March 1998, Ustasha Dinko Šakić, the former commandant of Jasenovac concentration camp (nicknamed the "Auschwitz of the Balkans"), was interviewed on national television in Argentina, where he had lived for over 50 years.
+During the interview, he admitted to his leadership position, but denied killing anyone.
+The interview caused a public uproar.
+In May 1998, Šakić was arrested by Argentine police.
+The following month, he was extradited to Croatia.
+In 1999, a Zagreb court sentenced him to 20 years in prison for his crimes. Šakić died in prison in 2008.

 Australia

 Latvia applied to Australia to extradite Konrāds Kalējs, allegedly a senior officer in the pro-Nazi Arajs Commando, but he died on 8 November 2001 before he could be extradited.
 Kalējs migrated to Australia in 1950 and took citizenship.

 Hungary applied for the extradition of Charles Zentai from Australia.
 He was accused of the murder of Peter Balazs, an 18-year-old Jewish man, in Budapest in November 1944, while serving in the Hungarian Army.

+In 1987 the Australian government established the Special Investigations Unit (SIU) to investigate suspected Nazi war criminals living in Australia.
+From the unit's work, charges were made against Ivan Polyukhovich, Heinrich Wagner and Mikolay Berezowsky.

+In 1990, Ivan Polyukhovich was charged after SIU investigators (led by Australian archaeologist Richard Wright) uncovered and exhumed a mass grave of over 500 Jewish execution victims in Serniki (Sernyky) Ukraine.